-The uplift, which is the second in six months for our charity, sees colleagues paid more than both the Government’s National Living Wage and the voluntary Real Living Wage, as recommended by the Living Wage Foundation.
+The uplift, which is the second in six months, sees colleagues paid more than both the Government’s National Living Wage and the voluntary Real Living Wage, as recommended by the Living Wage Foundation.

 The move represents a further £3 million investment from our charity, in addition to £5 million already spent improving workforce pay, reward and wellbeing in Autumn 2021, reflecting our commitments to frontline recognition as part of our charity’s new Best Lives Possible five-year strategy.

-Mark Adams, Chief Executive Officer, at Community Integrated Care, said, “We were really grateful to have Andy join us in this week’s webinar to share his professional advice and knowledge.
-I think this session will have had a real impact, as I know many of our colleagues are understandably anxious about what lies ahead and how to navigate through these increasing costs.
+Mark Adams, Chief Executive Officer, at Community Integrated Care, said, “We were really grateful to have Andy join us for the webinar to share his professional advice and knowledge.
+This session will have a real impact, as I know many of our colleagues are understandably anxious about what lies ahead and how to navigate through these increasing costs.